 You should still call your doctor or take your child to the emergency room right away if he pokes himself with a needle.

 Can the doctor do a test to see if my child was infected?

 Blood tests done just after the injury won’t tell if your child has been infected.
-Your doctor can check for an infection by doing blood tests at about 6 weeks and againt at 3 months after the injury.
-It is important to return to your doctor for these tests.
+Your doctor can check for an infection by doing blood tests at about 6 weeks and again at 3 and 6 months after the injury.
+It's important to return to your doctor for these tests.

 How can I prevent needle stick injuries?

 - Teach your child never to touch needles and syringes.

 - Make sure your child knows to tell a trusted adult – parent, teacher, police officer – if she finds a needle or syringe.

 - Make sure needles are safely disposed of in a puncture-proof, closed container, such as a glass jar with a lid or a sharps box from your local pharmacy.

 Reviewed by the following CPS committees: